Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Terrey Hills - Duffys Forest has an exceptionally high income level nationally, according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers is $63,032 and the average income stands at $139,628.
-These figures compare to Greater Sydney's median of $56,994 and average of $80,856 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $70,980 (median) and $157,235 (average) as of September 2025.
-According to 2021 Census figures, household incomes rank exceptionally at the 96th percentile ($2,899 weekly).
-Distribution data shows that 35.2% of residents (1,281 people) fall into the $4000+ bracket, contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
+The Terrey Hills - Duffys Forest SA2 has an exceptionally high income level nationally, according to the latest ATO data aggregated by AreaSearch for the financial year 2022.
+The median income among taxpayers in this area is $63,032, with an average income of $139,628.
+These figures compare to those for Greater Sydney, which are $56,994 and $80,856 respectively.
+Based on Wage Price Index growth of 12.61% since the financial year 2022, current estimates would be approximately $70,980 (median) and $157,235 (average) as of September 2025.
+According to figures from the 2021 Census, household incomes rank exceptionally high at the 96th percentile ($2,899 weekly).
+Distribution data shows that the $4000+ bracket dominates with 35.2% of residents (1,281 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
 Terrey Hills - Duffys Forest demonstrates considerable affluence with 48.4% earning over $3,000 per week, supporting premium retail and service offerings.
-After housing costs, residents retain 87.2% of income, reflecting strong purchasing power.
+After housing costs, residents retain 87.2% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income